 Throughout her career, Kishnani has conducted groundbreaking basic and clinical research in the fields of glycogen storage disease genetics and therapeutics.
-She has demonstrated sustained achievements and leadership in research at Duke University School of Medicine in her role as the international principal investigator and the Food and Drug Administration (FDA) liaison in pivotal clinical trials, where she was critical in study design, development of endpoints, and identification of risk factors.
+She has demonstrated sustained achievements and leadership in research at Duke University School of Medicine in her role as an international principal investigator and Food and Drug Administration (FDA) liaison in pivotal clinical trials, where she was critical in study design, development of endpoints, and identification of risk factors.
 Kishnani’s landmark discoveries led to the advent of enzyme replacement therapy in Pompe disease.
 She was able to take the lessons learned from the bench and translate them to the bedside.
 As the lead principal investigator, she designed and conducted multicenter and multinational clinical trials of Myozyme, which resulted in FDA and European Medicines Agency's approval of the first-ever therapy for Pompe disease.

 Kishnani has lectured throughout the world, served on executive committees of the National Institute of Child Health and Human Development, the North Carolina Genetics Advisory Committee, the National Glycogen Storage Disease Association, and the Duke Department of Pediatrics, and received awards for research, mentorship, teaching, and clinical expertise.

-Education: University of Bombay; Jai Hind College
+Education: University of Bombay; Jai Hind College, TN Medical College, Bombay

 Training: Duke University School of Medicine